frugurt-lang/frugurt/docs/src/03-object-oriented-programming/06-properties.md

 ```

 In this example, imagine game engine.
-Static field time is updated by game engine every frame, and public property `Now` can be used to obtain current time
+Static field time is updated by game engine every frame, and public property `Now` can be used to get current time
 on the user side.